SnugTop/Tor-Fingerprinting/README.md

-# Network Traffic Analysis Toolset
+# Network Traffic Analysis Tool

 This repository contains tools for analyzing network traffic captured in PCAP files to classify and predict web activities based on traffic patterns.
 These tools use Python for data extraction, analysis, and machine learning to identify characteristics of different websites visited through Tor networks.